OWASP/Top10/2017/en/0xa9-known-vulns.md

 * Remove unused dependencies, unnecessary features, components, files, and documentation.
 * Continuously inventory the versions of both client-side and server-side components and their dependencies using tools like [versions](http://www.mojohaus.org/versions-maven-plugin/), [DependencyCheck](https://www.owasp.org/index.php/OWASP_Dependency_Check), [retire.js](https://github.com/retirejs/retire.js/), etc.
 * Continuously monitor sources like [CVE](https://cve.mitre.org/) and [NVD](https://nvd.nist.gov/) for vulnerabilities in your components.
 Use software composition analysis tools to automate the process.
+Subscribe to email alerts for security vulnerabilities related to components you use.
 * Only obtain your components from official sources and, when possible, prefer signed packages to reduce the chance of getting a modified, malicious component.
 * Many libraries and components do not create security patches for out of support or old versions, or it simply be unmaintained.
 If patching is not possible, consider deploying a [virtual patch](https://www.owasp.org/index.php/Virtual_Patching_Best_Practices#What_is_a_Virtual_Patch.3F) to monitor, detect or protect against the discovered issue.